Outside Basis for a Partnership

 2. Then we'll add, or subtract, each adjustment, one at a time.

-3. The partner share of partnership losses will decrease the basis of the property.
+3. The partner share of non-deductible, not-capital expenses will decrease the basis of the property.

-4. The increase in the partner's share of partnership liabilities will increase the basis of the property.
+4. The receipt of the partner's share of tax-exempt income will increase the basis of the property.

-5. The distribution of property from the partnership to the partner will decrease the basis of the property.
+5. The receipt of the partner's share of partnership income will increase the basis of the property.

 Random REG Random in Category Try Again